What You Need to Consider Before Hiring Either.

 But there are a few things that you need to consider before hiring one.

 You’ll roughly pay between $30-$50/hour here, whereas overseas you might be paying as little as $10US/hr.
-Now, whilst it might seem more expensive to hire an Aussie assistant than an overseas provider, when it comes to VAs, as with all other things, you get what you pay for.
-Do you really want to spend an hour or more of your time each time you have to brief your VA on a task so they get it right and/or face hours of corrections on their work – which let’s face it, isn’t the point of having a VA.
+Now, whilst it might seem more expensive to hire an Aussie assistant than an overseas provider, when it comes to Virtual assistant service, as with all other things, you get what you pay for.
+Do you really want to spend an hour or more of your time each time you have to brief your VA on a task so they get it right and/or face hours of corrections on their work – which let’s face it, isn’t the point of having a Virtual assistant.
 You want to be able to essentially set and forget and just have your tasks looked after quickly and efficiently.

 Written and Spoken Communication:

-If your VA is answering your phones or emails or setting appointments, you want them to have a great grasp of the English language (or whatever language you’re conducting your business in).
+If your virtual assistant is answering your phones or emails or setting appointments, you want them to have a great grasp of the English language (or whatever language you’re conducting your business in).
 You want them to be able to spell, use correct grammar and be able to string a well constructed sentence together.